affinda/affinda-python/docs/sync_operations.md

 def get_all_resume_formats(**kwargs)
 ```

-Gets list of all resume formats.
+Get list of all resume formats.

 Returns all the resume formats.